Posted: July 27, 2021

 “Intellectual Property Rights” means current and future worldwide rights under patent, copyright, trade secret, trademark, moral rights, and other similar rights.

-“Materials” means all of the content on the Service, including the trademarks, service marks, and logos contained on the Service, except for Your Library.
+“Materials” means all of the content on the Service, including the trademarks, service marks, and logos contained on the Service, except for Customer Data.

 “NDA” means a non-disclosure agreement template.

 “Order Form” means an ordering document, order page, or user interface through which Customer purchases a subscription to, activates, or registers for the Services.

 “Provisioning Date” is the date upon which DocSend makes the Services available to Customer.